Share:

 The law in the ACT prevents any compensation for the person’s pain and suffering after the negligent act.
 Also, special damages called exemplary damages, which can be awarded when the negligent act was particularly bad, are also prevented from being awarded.

-The ACT laws, which are similar to those in NSW, operate harshly for people effected by negligent nursing home treatment.
+The ACT laws, which are similar to those in NSW, operate harshly for people affected by negligent nursing home treatment.

 What can be claimed in a compensation to relatives claim?